- Programs Menu

 Educator since 2016.

 Choctaw County is home site for the ARK Foundation as well as the winter homes of two circuses: Kelly-Miller and Carson & Barnes.
-Lauren partners various Little Dixie programs to provide trainings at parent meetings, teaches Co-Parenting classes.
-She also works closely within her community to address critical issues related to health, risky behaviors and jobs & employment.
+Extension programming works within the communities to address critical issues related to health & hunger, child & family resilience, financial literacy, and jobs & employment.

 Cimarron - 1 educator staff ~ PH 580-544-3399